 You’ve been looking forward to your cruise for months and have been counting down the days, hours and minutes.
-The time has finally arrived and your onboard the cruise ship which you’ve been dreaming of every night since booking.
+The time has finally arrived and it’s embarkation day on the cruise ship, you’ve been dreaming of the cruise every night since booking.
 But the problem is there is too much to do and you’ve been bombarded with leaflet after leaflet promoting special deals for different departments around the ship.
 Some of the deals might be good but on your first day you really just want to settle in and only deal with the essentials.

 When you get onboard you won’t have your luggage yet so can’t relax in your stateroom.
-It’s best to head on up to one of the dining venues to fill yourself up with all that lush cruise ship food.
-This is a good idea especially if you’ve been traveling a long time to get to the ship.
-Don’t eat too much though as you’ll want to feel good for the first evening on your dream cruise!
+It’s best to head on up to one of the free dining venues or buffet to fill yourself up with all that tasty cruise ship food.
+This is a good idea especially if you’ve been traveling a long time to get to the cruise ship.
+Don’t eat too much though as you’ll want to feel good for the first evening of your cruise.

 The evacuation drill is mandatory for all guests so don’t miss it otherwise you may get in trouble afterward or when a real emergency occurs you’ll have no clue what to do.
 By now you would have gone to your stateroom to check it out for the first time but don’t get too comfortable because once the emergency alarms sound you’ll have to don your life jacket and head on up to the muster stations.
 And don’t try hiding in your stateroom because your room steward will check it.